Lawyers For Assault & Battery in Michigan

 Michigan Domestic Violence Crimes

 Domestic Assault charges in Michigan have varying punishments ranging from a 93 day offense to a 5 year felony.
-The Michigan Legislature differentiates between a general assault/battery charge and domestic violence by determining whether or not the individual’s are in a “dating relationship.”
+The Michigan Legislature differentiates between a general assault and battery charge and domestic violence by determining whether or not the individual’s are in a “dating relationship.”
 For example, according to the Michigan Legislature MCL 750.81(2),

 “dating relationship means frequent, intimate associations primarily characterized by the expectation of affectional involvement.
 This term does not include a casual relationship or an ordinary fraternization between 2 individuals in a business or social context.”
 (Michigan Legislature, 2017)